What is Afro-Cuban Folkloric Music and Dance?

-Afro-Cuban Folkloric music, as referred to by the Cuban Music Project and Roberto Borrell, is the music that originally came from Africa through the slave trade to Cuba.
-Once in Cuba, it melded with the Catholic religion and the Spanish and Haitian cultures.
+Afro-Cuban Folkloric Music, as referred to by the Cuban Music Project and Roberto Borrell, is the music that originally came from Africa through the slave trade to Cuba.
+Once in Cuba, it melded with the Catholic religion and the Spanish, French and Haitian cultures.

-It is often religious in nature but not always.
-The music usually is accompanied by song and dance.
-It may be sung in Yoruba, Congolese, Abakwá or Spanish.
-In it’s inception it was used as a way to practice and preserve religion and culture.
-In the 20th century it started to be used as performance pieces in shows and concert venues.
+It is often religious in nature but not necessarily.
+The music is almost always accompanied by song and dance.
+It may be sung in the languages of Yorùbá, Congolese, Abakwá or a dialect of Spanish.
+In its inception it was used as a way to practice and preserve religion or culture in Cuba.
+In the 20th Century Afro-Cuban music and dance started to appear as performance pieces in shows and concert venues.

 One could divide the musical traditions between those that are sacred and those that are secular.
 The sacred music, or music belonging to a religious practice, is connected to the religions of the Yoruba, Palo, Vodú and the Arará.
 More often then not, these religions were connected to specific tribes in Africa and then found themselves recreated in certain regions of Cuba.

 Yoruba is the most widely spread and practiced Afro-Cuban religion in Cuba.
 It also is referred to as Santería and Lucumi.
 The Yoruba people were large powerful tribes that developed before the 8th Century in western Africa including what is now southwestern Nigeria.
 The Yoruba were brought over from Africa since the beginning of slavery but they were also one of the last tribes to be brought to Cuba.
 The number of slaves greatly increased in the mid-19th Century in Cuba as most of the other nations had already abolished slavery.
 Yoruba, as a religion and a tribe, still exists in Africa but Santería, the mixture of Yoruba with Catholism, was developed in Cuba.